Apostle1327/JavaScript-Revision/PR 12 - CRUD Application/Readme.md

 ## Features

-- **Image Slider** :
+- **CRUD - Record Management Web App** :

 - The Data Manager web app offers a comprehensive solution for efficient data management, leveraging the power of HTML, CSS, and JavaScript.
 Here’s a detailed overview of its key features:

 Edit Data: The existing data entries can be easily modified.
 The intuitive interface allows for quick access to specific records, enabling users to update fields as needed.
 Whether it's changing a value or adding new information, the editing process is seamless and user-friendly.